 Design of circuits using TTL devices.
 Applications of MUX-DEMUX circuits.
 Analysis of semiconductor RAM and ROM memories.
 Three hours of lecture and two hours of laboratory per week.
-Prerequisite: ETC 101 or permission of instructor.
+Prerequisite: ETC 105 or permission of instructor.
 All students who have an EET associate degree may not enroll in this course for credit.
+Cross listed with ECE 251.